ryanoneill416/automated-autos/README.md

 The inputs are passed through extensive input validation to ensure the data is valid e.g. the price has to be numeric and the registration must be alphanumeric.

+The application also checks whether a vehicle with that registration aready exists in the inventory, hence, preventing unwanted duplication of data.

 If user input is deemed invalid the application will display "Operation Cancelled:" and the reason for such.

 ![Invalid Input Message Example](./images/automated-autos-add-fail.jpg)